gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

 button in the top right corner, and then clicking "Register".
 To obtain an API key, please contact the `Gyorilab <https://gyorilab.github.io>`_.

-The code to support the REST service can be found `here <https://github.com/gyorilab/indra_db/blob/master/indra_db_service/api.py>`_.
+The code for the REST service can be found
+`here <https://github.com/gyorilab/indra_db/blob/master/indra_db_service/api.py>`_.

 The Statement Endpoints